Overview | Leaning-In vs Leaning Out | Short Term | Three Paths | What's Next? | Pricing | Scheduling

 There are typically two types of partners.
 Leaning-In Parnters are typically those ready to commit to counseling and may be the driving force for the couple to repair their partnership.
 Leaning-Out Partners are the partner that says things like "It's too late," or may have already taken action to separate or divorce.

 We begin with an in-depth scientific assessment process designed to most accurately pinpoint your deepest relationship wounds and provide an immense amount of clarity in the potential steps needed to repair your relationship.
-This assessment process includes three 90-min sessions and an extensive online questionnaire to complete (approx. 500 questions each!).
+This assessment process includes three 90-min sessions and extensive online questionnaires to complete (approx. 500 questions each!).
 Additional assessments are available.

 After the assessment process, we begin Discernment session.
 Again, this is not 'relationship therapy' where we are improving your relationship.
 We first strive to foster understanding.
 Discernment Counseling is designed to be short term (1-5 sessions).
 At the completion of each session you will be asked if you desire another discernment session.
 Discernment sessions are completed at the end of the five sessions (or before) when you have determined a path to take...